 One of the most efficient ways to prevent moisture-related structural issues within your basement is through waterproofing or tanking.
 Basement tanking is possible with and without a supporting wall depending on the specific situation and structure, but before exploring how basement waterproofing can help, it’s important to understand exactly what damage damp can cause.

 Basement tanking can become a requisite in conditions of extreme moisture and in regions where the climate is mostly damp.
-Homes built in areas where rainfall is abundant and the earth permanently has high water content can sometimes require drastic waterproofing measures in the interiors.
+Properties built in areas where rainfall is abundant or the earth permanently has a high water content that makes it difficult for the ground to drain thus placing a strain on the structure.
+It can sometimes require drastic waterproofing measures to ensure structural health.

-This is to prevent walls from steadily absorbing more and more moisture, thus becoming susceptible to seepage and damage to decoration.
-But this is not the only type of water damage that occurs.
-There are other types of water-related interior and exterior damage as well.
+This is to prevent key or supporting walls from pressure caused by the groundwater coming to bear on the structure, thus becoming susceptible to seepage and damage to decoration.
+However, this is not the only type of water damage that occurs.
+There are other less superficial and more serious concerns that damp and water penetration can lead to.

-The aforementioned types of water-related damage clearly demonstrate how important it is to take preventive measures, rather than tackle the problem when it becomes severe.
-Following are some of the benefits of basement tanking, as well as a guide to when it is necessary to take the appropriate waterproofing measures.
+These different types of water-related damage clearly demonstrate how important it is to take preventive measures, rather than tackle the problem when it becomes severe.
+Following are some of the benefits of basement tanking, as well as guidelines on when it’s necessary to take the appropriate waterproofing measures.

 Regarding when you should consider basement tanking, the key point to consider is that prevention is better than cure.
 If you have an underground space and you know the supporting walls have not been tanked, then moving quickly is the best way to avoid long-term structural issues or expensive repair bills.
 Additionally, if you notice mould growth, damp walls, or any general water damage, then you should consider basement tanking an absolute priority.
 The faster and more efficiently that you can get these issues addressed, the more futureproof your property.